 Step 1: Get Specialized Training

 Certificate or associate degree programs in AutoCAD are the most common type of academic training for prospective operators.
 Introductory classes outline software command keys and drawing setups.
-Once students become familiar with the AutoCAD interface, they can advance to creating 2-D designs and 3-D models of roads, buildings and other facilities.
-Students might choose programs that offer specialized training in fields such as architecture, electronics or machinery.
+Once students become familiar with the AutoCAD interface, they can advance to creating 2-D designs and 3-D models of roads, buildings, and other facilities.
+Students might choose programs that offer specialized training in fields such as architecture, electronics, or machinery.
 Another field of study for aspiring AutoCAD operators is engineering.
-A survey of positions on Monster.com in January 2013 revealed that applicants with at least a 2-year degree in engineering basically were on equal footing with individuals holding a CAD degree.
+A survey of positions on Monster.com in November 2016 revealed that applicants with at least a 2-year degree in engineering basically were on equal footing with individuals holding a CAD degree.

 Autodesk offers certifications in products with focuses ranging from civil planning to architectural design.
 While not mandatory, these certifications can enhance an AutoCAD operator's job opportunities.
 Applicants for certification must pass a qualifying exam.
-They can prepare for the exam by enrolling in an Autodesk training course, purchasing a training guide and/or taking an assessment test.
+Aspiring drafters can prepare for the exam by enrolling in an Autodesk training course, purchasing a training guide, and/or taking an assessment test.

 Step 3: Enter the Workforce